stefanoborini/book-modelviewcontroller/00-introduction.md

 This book is structured as follows:

-- The first chapter will introduce a simple ground-up MVC application through code, with the objective of deploying a common vocabulary.
+- The first chapter will introduce a simple ground-up MVC application through code, with the objective of defining the terms of the MVC vocabulary.
 The chapter will define components, roles, and communication patterns, and close with a remark on how the resulting formulation is outdated and too simplistic in modern software development.